hengyiliu/npmsreg/README.md

 ### Feature Requirements
 For school administrators/principal/dean/board members/etc,
 - The system contains all student information and their registration information.
-- Handle registration and tuition payments
+- Handle registration and withdraw
-- Update parent services (for tuition credit)
-- Academic contest registration.
+- Calculate tuition amount (apply any tuition discount)
-- Student report cards.
+- Export student report cards.
 - Must be easy to prepare for a new school year
 - Authentication (integrated with Google Suite login) and authorization (role based access control)
+- Easy to integrate with 3rd party payment system like Square.
+- Academic contest registration.

 For teachers:
 - Teachers can get student information for his/her class only.